 What is Aloxi?

-Aloxi (palonosetron) blocks the actions of chemicals in the body that can trigger nausea and vomiting.
+Aloxi blocks the actions of chemicals in the body that can trigger nausea and vomiting.

-Aloxi is used in children only to prevent nausea and vomiting caused by cancer medicine.
+Aloxi is used in children as young as 1 month old only to prevent nausea and vomiting caused by cancer medicine.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use Aloxi if you are allergic to palonosetron.
+You should not be treated with Aloxi if you are allergic to palonosetron.

 To make sure Aloxi is safe for you, tell your doctor if you have ever had an allergic reaction to a similar medicine for nausea or vomiting, such as dolasetron (Anzemet) or ondansetron (Zofran).